UniversityOfPlymouth-Electronics/DigitalSystems/level5/seq_logic_components.md

 TBD

+Read section 5.6 in [1] for more details.

 ## Challenges

 1. In Task-242, a file `cascaded_dff` was created by Quartus.
 Can you shorten this file by using the `generate` statement?